How to call C functions from OCaml

 To call caml functions from C, you have to give a string that identifies

-each caml functions with Callback.register
+each caml functions with Callback.register.

 You can then retrieve this caml function from C with

-And you can cache the call to caml_named_value()
+And you can cache the call to caml_named_value(),

-as you can see in the C code below, with a static
+as you can see in the C code below, with a static variable.

-But you still have to test if it is equal to NULL
+But you still have to test if it is equal to NULL in case

 the caml garbage collector has freed it.